 Mental health concerns will directly impact one in every five people.
 The remaining four will know a friend, family member, co-worker, or acquaintance that struggles with their mental health.
-It is essential that organizations build capacity to support those with mental health concerns because early identification and support typically leads to continued employee wellbeing.
-This workshop will explore factors affecting mental health, give participants a general overview of common adult mental illnesses and, most importantly, how to be a support.
+It is essential that organizations build capacity to support those with mental health concerns because early identification and support typically lead to continued employee well-being.
+This workshop will explore factors affecting mental health, give participants a general overview of common adult mental illnesses, and, most importantly, show how to be a support.
 Participants will learn strategies for creating a more inclusive work environment that reduces stigma surrounding mental illness.

 Price: $119.00 CAD

 Credit Hours (CEU)